JosephJohnAlexander/Codesans/README.md

 Selectric Advocate is not free for commercial usages.

-DEC Terminal Modern is not free for commerical usages.
+DEC Terminal Modern is free for personal usages, I don't know whether it is free for usages of other hands (for example, commercial).

 Glass TTY VT220's glyphs are not clear.